oss-for-surgtech/workshop-hamlyn2024/docs/social-media/README.md

 See below for more details on the speakers, topics, poster awardees, and how to get in touch!

 🎥 Speakers
+* Introduction to the workshop by Miguel Xochicale UCL and Eva Herbst ETH Zurich 📺 https://www.youtube.com/watch?v=DXlQeiLCBDQ
 * @Xenophon Papademetris  (Yale School of Medicine) discussed Medical Software, Regulation, and Related Challenges.
 * @Kevin Cleary (Children's National Hospital) provided a Historical Perspective on Open-Source Software for Medical Robotics and Imaging, highlighting lessons learned for managing open-source projects.
 * @Sonia Pujol and @Colton Barr (Harvard) presented on Open-Source Neuronavigation for Low-Resource Healthcare Settings.